aparsh/nano_assignment/README.md

 # PH401 Nano Assignment

+### Question 1
-### Q1 - To deduce the total number of atoms and surface atoms for the different shells of cuboctahedral/spherical shape.
+#### To deduce the total number of atoms and surface atoms for the different shells of cuboctahedral/spherical shape.
 Plot % of atoms in bulk/surface versus particle size.
 The user should get the idea to generate the thickness or size of nanoparticle for a particular application (optical/electrical/magnetic/strength)

 You can run the code locally or can find the live demo [here](https://aparsh.github.io/nano_assignment/).
-The app deals with both the cuboctahedral and spherical shape  and for all the applications namely optical,electrical,magnetic,strength.
+The app deals with both the cuboctahedral and spherical shape and for all the applications namely optical ,electrical, magnetic, strength.

 ### Demo Video